enthusi/riscv_asm_tools/README.md

 ## mandelbrot

-This code creates a buffer, injects a BMP header, generates a palette table and computes a mandelbrot graphic to be written as a BMP file in 2048x1024 pix.
+This code creates a buffer, injects a BMP header, generates an RGB palette table and computes a mandelbrot graphic to be written as a BMP file in 2048x1024 pix as default.
+You can provide two integers as command line arguments for a specific x y size (new ATOI() asm code).
+`./mandelbrot 8192 4096` takes 10 seconds on my VisionFive2.
-`-> 658 Bytes`
+`-> 708 Bytes`.

 ## cat